mmbones/myfirst/README.md

 # day one
 **instalation of tools

-installed:
-git bash
+installed git bash and R studio
-Rstudio

 # day two

-introduction to commandline
+introduction to command line

 # day three